entrepreneur-interet-general/open-agenda-eig2018/index.md

 Vous pouvez vous abonner à cet agenda public [en ligne](https://cloud.eig-forever.org/index.php/apps/calendar/p/C1YPGSGZ1JZPVDDU/EIG2018-Open).

+# Étalab talk avec Dario Taraborelli

+Dario Taraborelli est directeur de la recherche de la fondation Wikimédia.

+Salle 5.728 de 12h30 à 14h00

+**Title:** Supporting free knowledge with research and open data

+**Abstract:** At the Wikimedia Foundation, we use data and open source technology to understand and empower millions of readers and contributors who interact with Wikipedia and its sister projects on a daily basis.
+In this talk I’ll give an overview of the research team’s current priorities and how we work to make our output reusable and reproducible.
+I’ll focus in particular on an initiative called WikiCite, aiming to improve our understanding of where Wikipedia and Wikidata get their information from, by building a comprehensive, collaboratively edited, structured knowledge base of citable sources in Wikidata.

 # Open Talk DINSIC sensibilisation à l'accessibilité numérique

 Opentalk DINSIC vendredi 25 mai à Ségur en salle 5.723 de 12h à 14h.